g0v/kuansim-frontend/README.md

   `src/less/main.less` file is linted and copied into `build/assets/ng-boilerplate.css`.
-* `delta:jssrc` - When any JavaScript file within `src/` that does not end in `.spec.js` changes, all JavaScript sources are linted, all unit tests are run, and the all source files are re-copied to `build/src`.
+* `delta:jssrc` - When any JavaScript file within `src/` that does not end in `.spec.js`, `.fixture.js` or `.scenario.js` changes, all JavaScript sources are linted, all unit tests are run, and the all source files are re-copied to `build/src`.
 * `delta:coffeesrc` - When any `*.coffee` file in `src/` that doesn't match `*.spec.coffee` changes, the Coffee scripts are compiled independently into `build/src` in a structure mirroring where they were in `src/` so it's easy to